rizkiarm/grid-universe/docs/quickstart.md

 Texture selection uses a mapping from appearances/properties to files under an asset root.

-- Default assets: assets/kenney/* and others (see renderer docs).
+- Default assets: assets/kenney/* and others (see rendering docs).

 - You can override the texture map or asset root.